sirrice/sirrice.github.io/statement.md

 * Felix Neutatz, Binger Chen, Ziawasch Abedjan, Eugene Wu.
 [From Cleaning before ML to Cleaning for ML](http://sites.computer.org/debull/A21mar/p24.pdf) IEEE Data Engineering Bulletin 2021

 We applied this concept in some of the first data cleaning approaches specifically designed to improve a ML model.
-ActiveClean recommends the best training records to clean that will improve a model, BoostClean uses a boosting framework to select a good sequence of parameterized cleaning operations to apply, and AlphaClean treats the problem as pipeline parameter tuning.
+We started by developing an active learning-style framework to iteratively select the training records to clean that will most improve a down-stream model.
+We then extended the ideas to a boosting framework to select a good sequence of parameterized cleaning operations to apply, and a hyperparameter tuning framework that views  the entire cleaning pipeline as a black box to optimize.

 * Sanjay Krishnan, Jiannan Wang, Eugene Wu, Michael J. Franklin, Ken Goldberg.
 [Activeclean: Interactive data cleaning for statistical modeling](https://dl.acm.org/doi/abs/10.14778/2994509.2994514) VLDB 2016
 * Sanjay Krishnan, Michael Franklin, Ken Goldberg, Jiannan Wang, Eugene Wu.
 [ActiveClean: An Interactive Data Cleaning Framework For Modern Machine Learning](http://eugenewu.net/files/papers/activeclean-sigmod16demo.pdf) SIGMOD 2016 demo award winner.